JadenFurtado/Blossom/README.md

 I take the security and safety of my application and its users very seriously.
 Although I have taken every precaution that I could, I realize that there may be a few loopholes that I may have missed.
 Do please flag them to me should you find any so that they can be patched by me ASAP!

 ### Future Scope:
 As mentioned previously, I am planning to integrate this application with Google's suite to have better functionality.
 I am also planning on releasing a journal in this application for people to take down important notes or write their hearts out.
 And maybe drawing, pictures and other functionality as and when I get the time to work on them!
 I decided to release this in it's current form simply because I have achieved my primary objective, i.e. have fun and make something cool.
-Converting this into a product, that comes later/
+Converting this into a product, that comes later.

 ### License:
 <a href="https://github.com/JadenFurtado/selfHelpApp/blob/main/LICENSE">The app is under the Creative Commons Zero v1.0 Universal license</a>